 Why didn't they put a stop to it when they had a chance?

-Investigators are now working on additional ones as we speak, and some are targeting the Mueller probe and how The Flynn investigation started.
+Investigators are now working on additional ones as we speak, and some are targeting the Mueller probe and how the Flynn investigation started.

-Quote, he writes his testimonies don't really match, but apparently there are emails and known briefings that he received that counter his testimony of what he knew and when he did it and what he did.
+Quote, he writes, his testimonies don't really match, but apparently there are emails and known briefings that he received that counter his testimony of what he knew and when he did it and what he did.

-Uh that doesn't sound good for Rod Rosenstein to me, John, and we'll go to Greg.
+That doesn't sound good for Rod Rosenstein to me.

 Yeah, no, it doesn't.

-You know, there were inconsistencies in the first and last time he testified, there are inconsistencies when he gave the speech, uh where he was bragging about people don't know what a FICE is.
+There are inconsistencies when he gave the speech where he was bragging about people don't know what a feist is.

 We all take it seriously.